-A testament to the Fitgibbons family’s indisputable passion for this hotel; ever-growing, ever-changing, but always unwavering warmth & welcome.
+A testament to the Fitzgibbons family’s indisputable passion for this hotel; ever-growing, ever-changing, but always unwavering warmth & welcome.

 1800’s - Where it all began

-Charles Baker buys the land The Glen sits on today and starts building.
+Charles Baker buys the land The Glen Hotel sits on today and building commences.

 The First Beer

-Baker’s Hotel opens and the first beers are poured, making it amongst the oldest, continuously trading licensed premises in Qld.
+Baker’s Hotel opens and the first beers are poured, making it amongst the oldest, continuously trading licensed premises in Queensland.

 The Cobb & Co.